SWR Technology presented to NASA chief technologists about SWR's wireless power technology during NASA iTech Ignite the Night: Las Vegas 2020.

-SWR Technology will be exhibiting at CES January 7 - 10, 2020 in Las Vegas, NV, USA.
-Come see us at booth 51441 for a firsthand experience of true freedom with wireless power.
-Schedule your appointment today!
+SWR Technology exhibited at CES 2020 in Las Vegas, NV, USA, providing a firsthand experience of true freedom with wireless power.

 SWR Technology exhibited at IDTechEx Show!
 2019 in Santa Clara, CA, USA, providing an interactive wireless power demonstration, surprising attendees on the extent of flexibility and distance that can be achieved with SWR Technology.

 SWR Technology exhibited its wireless power solution through low-e glass at TechCrunch Disrupt San Francisco 2019.

 SWR Technology presented its 3-in-1 wireless power, data, and management solution for large scale AIoT device deployment in the ITRI 2019 Wireless Power Workshop.

 SWR Technology's paper is published in the IEEE MTT-S Wireless Power Transfer Conference (WPTC) for Wireless Power Week 2019 in London.
 SWR has successfully demonstrated high efficiency (>80%) wireless power delivery through low-e windows.

 SWR Technology was selected to join the Global Entrepreneurship Summit (GES) 2019.
 Co-hosted by the governments of the Netherlands and the United States, the Summit provides the opportunity to build business environments and policy frameworks to support entrepreneurs and innovation.

 SWR Technology exhibited at IoT World Conference and Expo 2019 at the Santa Clara Convention Center in CA, demonstrating A Smarter Way to Power Smart Devices, delivering power through barriers and empowering smart cities.
 Videos of the demonstrations shown at the expo: